KVM switch: Monitor

-Microsoft guidelines recommend that KVM switches pass unaltered any I^{2}C traffic between the monitor and the PC hosts, and do not generate HPD events upon switching to a different port while maintaining stable non-noise signal on inactive ports.
+Microsoft guidelines recommend that KVM switches pass unaltered any I^{2}C traffic between the monitor and the PC hosts, and do not generate HPD events upon switching to a different port while maintaining a stable non-noise signal on inactive ports.

-- Monitors with built-in KVM switch functions
+Monitors with built-in KVM switch functions

 More monitors had been included a built-in KVM switch to be able to have two computer systems (two upstream system connections) to share the monitor.
 However, since most of current monitors with KVM switch functions had been putting the only hub-class KVM switch with them.
 There is no HID emulation or no EDID emulation/feeding to all connected systems.
 In addition, they're limited to having 2 systems connected to it.
 And only can control one monitor (the monitor itself only) with the built-in KVM switch.
 The built-in KVM switch CAN not support multi-monitor switching and control via it.